-Update: From 1 July 2017, first home buyers will be able to save for a deposit by salary sacrificing or making after-tax contributions into their super saver account.
+Update: Since 1 July 2017, first home buyers have been able to save for a deposit by salary sacrificing or making after-tax contributions into their super saver account.
 Despite this, a guarantor loan can allow you to get into the property market sooner – click here to learn more.

 In the 2017 Federal Budget, the Government introduced wide-ranging policies to level the playing field and help first home buyers (FHBs) get into the property market.